The key elements making up the entity that is the Carbon Tracker Initiative are as follows:

 Alice Chapple is an economist and a specialist in impact investment and impact assessment.
 She established Impact Value, a business and investor advice organisation, in October 2012.
 Alice used to head up the financial services sector work at Forum for the Future, a not-for-profit adviser on sustainable development.
 Alice has worked on projects exploring the scope for innovative financial instruments, more effective valuation techniques, better risk assessment, and longer-term investment strategies.
 Before her time at Forum For the Future, Alice worked at development finance institution CDC in various roles, including financial analyst, fund manager, and social and environmental advisor.
 She also worked for Actis, the emerging markets private equity firm.
 Alice has an MA in economics from Cambridge University and is a chartered accountant.

-James Leaton, Project Director
+James Leaton, Research Director

 James has ten years sustainability experience across responsible investment, NGO policy and private sector consultancy.
 James was a senior policy advisor at WWF-UK focusing on the oil and gas sector and related finance.
 He co-ordinated the successful Sakhalin II campaign which prevented the oil and gas project receiving project finance.
 His strategic thinking initiated WWF’s work on the tarsands in Canada which was subsequently adopted as a campaign by the Co-operative Bank and other NGOs.
 James brings project management skills from his time as a consultant at PricewaterhouseCoopers.